muchomasfacil/FormByEmailBundle/README.md

 Nothing new under the sun.
 This bundle just tryes to simplify sending your Symfony2 forms by email.
 It will help if you need to:
 - send forms by email (even if you use ajax)
-- just send emails in an easy way
+- just send emails, setting sender and recipient data in an easy way

-Here you have some [example](./examples)
+Here you have some [examples](./examples).

 Fell free to send us your opinion, or issues.